Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Preliminaries

 where $\xi_{i, h+1}$ is a fixed transformation. \end{itemize} \end{assumption}

-Equation \eqref{common_trans} states that the increment in the common information depends on the ``new" information $(a_h, o_{h+1})$ generated between steps $h$ and $h+1$ and part of the old information $p_h$. {The incremental common information can be implemented by certain sharing and communication protocols among the agents.} Equation \eqref{private_trans} implies that the evolution of private information only depends on the newly generated private information $a_{i, h}$ and $o_{i, h+1}$.
-These evolution rules are standard in the literature \citep{nayyar2013common, nayyar2013decentralized}, specifying the source of common information and private information. {Based on such evolution rules, we define $\{f_h\}_{h\in [H+1]}$ and $\{g_h\}_{h\in [H+1]}$, where $f_h:\cA^h\times\cO^h\rightarrow \cC_h$ and $g_h:\cA^h\times\cO^h\rightarrow \cP_h$ for $h\in [H+1]$, as the mappings that map the joint history to common information and joint private information, respectively.}
+Equation \eqref{common_trans} states that the increment in the common information, and thus the common information at the next step $c_{h+1}$, depends on the ``new'' information $\{a_h, o_{h+1}\}$ generated between steps $h$ and $h+1$ and part of the ``old'' information $p_h$. {The incremental common information can be generated by certain sharing and communication protocols among agents.} Equation \eqref{private_trans} implies that the evolution of private information only depends on the newly generated private information $a_{i, h}$ and $o_{i, h+1}$.
+These evolution rules are standard in the literature \citep{nayyar2013common, nayyar2013decentralized}, specifying the source of common information and private information. {Based on such evolution rules, we define $\{f_h\}_{h\in [H+1]}$ and $\{g_h\}_{h\in [H+1]}$, where $f_h:\cA^{h-1}\times\cO^{h}\rightarrow \cC_h$ and $g_h:\cA^{h-1}\times\cO^{h}\rightarrow \cP_h$ for $h\in [H+1]$, as the mappings that map the joint history to common information and joint private information, respectively.}